-However, having been the DM in a party with a Circle of the Shepherd Druid, I admittedly find myself with a bit of lingering frustration at this class.
+Having been the DM in a party with a Circle of the Shepherd Druid, I admittedly find myself with a bit of lingering frustration at this class.

 It can take some time to find a balance in building encounters that will be engaging for all of the players while still letting the Circle of the Shepherd Druid show off their abilities.

-However, this comes with the caveat that the Druid player takes a vested interest in working with their DM to keep the game fun for everybody.
+However, this comes with the caveat that the Shepherd Druid player takes an active interest in working with their DM to keep the game fun for everybody.
 Otherwise, this class has a major risk of causing burnout in the group.

 If you don’t do this, the action in combat can quickly come to a screeching halt and the other players will likely start to get frustrated or distracted.

-Conclusion – Circle of the Shepherd Druid
+Conclusion – Circle of the Shepherd Druid in D&D 5e

 This is one of the most interesting Druid subclasses, in my opinion.
 It requires a very responsible personality on both the part of the character and the player to work right.